 Best Restaurant: Zouk Indian Restaurant.
 Absolutely fantastic food and service.
 You won’t be disappointed.

 Best Shopping: The Kirkgate Centre in Bradford.
-All high street shops catered for.
-Also, Leeds is also only a 25 minute train journey!
+All high street shops catered for and is a 32 minute train journey!

 Best Kept Secret: Cow and Calf Rocks.
 A fantastic walk where you can truly experience the stunning Yorkshire Countryside and views (In between Bradford and Ilkley) Close to a number of great pubs where you can have a pint of real ale and a great home cooked meal